 Therefore, I would like to reframe the idea of investment in GT organizations: If you know (or suspect) a child you care about is gifted, then “there’s smoke”, therefore investing in “fire safety” is proactive and responsible.
 Here are some things to consider:

+Yes, a fire could happen to you.
 My hope is that every child has a perfect childhood and that the adults in their lives find meeting parenting and educational needs to be a “piece of cake”.
 But meeting individual needs is terribly challenging regardless.
 And because gifted children are asynchronous with development and needs that often don’t match age or grade peer expectations or timing, that “cake” recipe is practically impossible to pull off.
 Family, educators and others can be caught off-guard, especially when twice-exceptionalities and overexcitabilities are thrown into the mix.
 The GT community is a wise investment.

+Fire insurance cannot be purchased after the fire.
 It’s nice to have a support network anyway, but if (when?) there’s a GT crisis in one’s life and one is kicking around the ashes of a schoolyear or parenting issue gone suddenly awry, it is of immense value to already have some resources in place.
 These children need unique support.
 So do the adults who love them and who work to meet their needs.

 There’s a lot to learn about fire safety.
 Many—although certainly not all—GT crises can be avoided or scaled back by an investment in knowledge beforehand, such as that gained by reading, by attending GT seminars and conferences, by asking questions of those with experience and, of course, through anything that develops good relationships and communication.
 Learn as much as you can about these things—even if you don’t apply them firsthand, perhaps you can help someone else!